Validate case data

 If learners do not have an experience to share, we as instructors can share one.

-Then we convert the cleaned case data into a linelist object using linelist package, see the below code chunk.
+Once the data is loaded and cleaned, we can convert the cleaned case data into a linelist object using linelist package, as in the below code chunk.

 R